GabyEstrada/GabyEstrada.github.io/_posts/2023-09-04_How-to-write-a-blog.md

    - call it "Conclusion"
 BONUS: reach out to those you back-link and let them know you did that.

-See Neil Patel's video here: https://www.youtube.com/watch?v=Q8rN3JKqUc8
+See Neil Patel's video, here: https://www.youtube.com/watch?v=Q8rN3JKqUc8

 Cheers,
 Gaby